mariamhakobyan/elasticsearch-river-kafka/README.md

    - `index` : Creates documents in ES with the `value` field set to the received message.
    - `delete` : Deletes documents from ES based on `id` field set in the received message.
    - `raw.execute` : Execute incoming messages as a raw query.
-* `flush.interval` (optional) - The number of seconds after which any remaining messages get flushed to elasticsearch, even if the number of messages has not reached.
-Default is: `43200` (12 hours)
+* `flush.interval` (optional) - The number of seconds/minutes/hours after which any remaining messages get flushed to elasticsearch, even if the number of messages has not reached.
+The time values are represented like: "12h", "5s", "3m".
+Default is: `12h` (12 hours)

 #### Statsd configuration: